irsiksoftware/NeonLadderURP/README.md

 2. Choose the platform you intend to run the game on, e.g., Windows.

 ## Open the Project
 Wait for the project to load.
+If prompted "This project is using the new input system package but the native platform backends for the new input system are not enabled in the player settings.
+This meants that no input fro native devices will come through, Do you want to enable the backends?
+Doing so will "RESTART" the editor.
+Click - YES

 Once loaded, open the `SampleScene`:
 1. Locate the `Project` window at the bottom of the Unity Editor.
 2. Naviagate to `Assets/Scenes/`.
 3. Double-click on `SampleScene` to open it.